 To facilitate the ever-increasing number of attendees, the dinner moved away from the Savoy.
 Following a brief sojourn at the Gibson Hall in the City, the dinner was hosted at the London Marriott Hotel Grosvenor Square.

 In 2009, given the difficult economic climate, it was felt a dinner was not appropriate so it was temporarily replaced by a wine-tasting evening at Vinopolis.
-In 2012, the AREF Dinner moved to the Dorchester, again to accommodate the increasing demand.
-There were 492 attendees in 2018.
+In 2012, the AREF Dinner moved to the Dorchester, again to accommodate the increasing demand and by 2018,

-Venue Entertainment
+/ Venue Entertainment

 1999 The Savoy Monopoly/Ken Livingston

 2000 The Savoy Monopoly/Gyles Brandreth

 2001 The Savoy Monopoly/Derek Hatton

 2002 The Savoy Monopoly/Christine Farnish, CEO NAPF

 2003 The Savoy Monopoly/Craig Charles

 2004 The Savoy Monopoly/Martin Johnson/Martin Wheeler

 2005 The Savoy Monopoly

 2006 The Savoy

 2007 Gibson Hall lan Hislop

-2008 The Marriott Hotel, Lord Sebastian Coe
+2008 The Marriott Hotel, Grosvenor Square Lord Sebastian Coe

-Grosvenor Square

 2009 Vinopolis Wine Tasting

-2010 The Marriott Hotel, Quiz
+2010 The Marriott Hotel, Grosvenor Square Quiz

-Grosvenor Square

-2011 The Marriott Hotel, Magic with Etienne Pradier and colleagues
+2011 The Marriott Hotel, Grosvenor Square Magic with Etienne Pradier and colleagues

-Grosvenor Square

 2012 Dorchester The Three Waiters

 2013 Dorchester Graham Jolley, mind reader

 2014 Dorchester Three lady magicians and Kev Orkian, musical comedian

 2015 Dorchester Bianca Andrew from The Guildhall School of Music and Drama

 2016 Dorchester Rory Bremner

 2017 Dorchester Kit & McConnel

 2018 Dorchester Nina Conti

+2019 Northumberland Ave Lucy Porter

+2020 No dinner

+2021 No dinner

+2022 Savoy Miles Jupp

+2023 Savoy Marcus Brigstocke